samzhang111/samzhang111.github.io/_thoughts/2016-10-14-i-am-from-salinas.md

 To lull myself to sleep, I started placing my laptop near me and listening to a song or two before placing it on the floor and sleeping.
 This grew to the point where I slept with the laptop on the bed, falling asleep by [Little Love Caster](https://www.youtube.com/watch?v=jGSw5u7Qndk) and it played through half of Laura Marling's ouvre before I woke up.
 I really liked the songs I woke up to, which is how I started listening to _A Creature I Don't Know_.

 Two nights ago, I tossed and turned all night.
 It was one of those nights where when I got up to use the bathroom, I went abruptly, as if I wanted to burn out the last of my hastiness.
-It's kind of hilarious in retrospect, bolting out of bed and rigidly walking to the bathroom, but I think it reflects a kind of perfectionism borne out of work.
-At work, I'm someone who prides myself for being a fast coder and having honed my habits into reflexes.
-Taken too far, what could I be more practiced at than peeing at night?
+It's kind of hilarious in retrospect, bolting out of bed at 2AM and rigidly walking to the bathroom, but I think it reflects a kind of perfectionism borne out of work.
+At work, I've let myself become too proud of myself for being a fast coder and for honing my habits into reflexes.
+This kind of professional reflex, kind of the same perspective that superspy movies (e.g., the Bourne series) encourage viewers to relate to, is one of mega-competance in all actions.
+Obviously workers are much better at the work they do than things they haven't had the time to do, so I think this attitude encourages people to become more attached to their work.
+Taken to its extreme, too, what could I be more practiced at than peeing?
+I can do it so fast if I want to!

 Lately I've been having trouble with rambling too much in stories, and finding myself almost lost or something, far from where I started.
 I'm very happy that I've managed to surround myself with people who forgive me enough to stay with me anyway.

+Anyway, I couldn't sleep afterwards either, and I listened to _The Worst Things Get, The Harder I Fight, The Harder I Fight, The More I Love You_ all the way through.
+I forgot I wanted to fall asleep as soon as I realized that listening to music early in the morning amplifies its hold on you.
+I heard the music so much more clearly.
+So I finished the album.
+And then I closed my laptop, put it on the floor, and slept.